leberns/sp-hello-events/spfx-hello-events/README.md

 Changing `"url": "https://localhost:4321/temp/workbench.html",` to, for example: `"url": "https://contoso.sharepoint.com/sites/CompanyEvents/_layouts/workbench.aspx",`

-After these preparations start a debug session:
+To start a debug session after these preparations are done:

 * Run the project with `gulp serve --nobrowser`

-* In VS Code, place a breakpoint in the source code and start the debugger (by pressing F5 or Debug > Start Debugging)
+* In VS Code: place a breakpoint in the source code and start the debugger (by pressing F5 or Debug > Start Debugging)

 * Test the web part with Google Chrome and check the breakpoint